Attention

 - Attention Is All You NeedNeurIPS

-Original Transformer paper introducing self-attention and encoder–decoder attention.
+Original Transformer paper introducing scaled dot-product and multi-head attention.

 - Attention Mechanisms in Neural Networks: A Comprehensive Mathematical Treatment